NoLtour/Uni-notes/Thermofluids/36 Form and pressure drag/preventing boundary layer separation.md

 ### Intro
 Generally there is a trade off between optimising to reduce [[skin drag|skin friction]] and [[form drag]], of course it is still possible to reach a minimum in overall drag but keep in mind decreasing one form of drag often increases the other.

+Most of these make use of intentional turbulence to increase the pressure towards the back of the shape delaying [[boundary layer separation]] to reduce [[form drag]].

 ### Dimples
 ![[Pasted image 20220427164845.png]]